neufeld/AXIOME3/README.md

 Currently, it uses conda 4.7.12 and QIIME2 version 2019-07.

-Be aware that this repository is going through rapid changes if you plan to actively make use of this project.
+Be aware that this repository is going through rapid changes in case you plan to actively make use of this project.

 **Note that previous versions of conda may cause problems.**